Closed funding opportunities from the Ontario Government

 Status: Closed

-The Inclusive Community Grants (ICG) Program helps ensure local governments and community organizations consider Ontarians of all ages and abilities at every stage of community planning and development.
-Inclusive communities respond to both the opportunities and challenges of an aging population by:
+The Inclusive Community Grants Program helps ensure local government and community organizations consider Ontarians of all ages and abilities at every stage of community planning and development.

 Ministry for Seniors and Accessibility